Available for the following Plan types:

 - Active - a list of currently active page definitions of all types.

 - User Defined - a list of all active page definitions created by an end user.

 - Learned - Learned pages are created by FullStory to help you get started.
 They suggest definitions by analyzing, comparing, and contrasting pages automatically as users visit your application.

 - Archived - a list of pages that are no longer active and won’t be visible to users elsewhere in the application.
 All page definitions can be archived, including learned pages and user defined pages.

 The search box supports searches for both page names and URLs.
 If you have a particular page that you’d like to create a definition for and want to check if there is already an existing rule, simply paste that URL into the search box and check for a match.

 Defining New Pages

-To define a new page grouping, simply click the Name Page button at the top of Manage Pages to start.
+To define a new page grouping, simply click the Create Page button at the top of Pages to start.

 The name field is used to apply a label to a page definition.
 This label will be used elsewhere in the app to search and create charts.
 While there is no strictly enforced naming convention, a consistent approach will help make the label more useful.

 Note: If you're using the FS.setVars API to define page names, the